Frequently Asked Questions

 How many fellowships will be awarded?

-Six per year.
+Six to nine per year.

 Will the program sponsor postdoctoral fellows if they need a work visa?

 Yes.
 This is done through the usual channels, in which the home department sponsors the applicant for a work visa.

 Is this competition open to Weill Cornell Medicine?

 Yes.
 This year, the competition is available for the Ithaca, Geneva, Cornell Tech, and Weill Cornell Medicine campuses.